In this recipe

 - Garlic bread – Extra crispy and full of flavor.
 With our recipe, you can make a single serving in just a few minutes.

-- Pasta with cream sauce – If you love creamy tomato pasta, try our cream sauce for pasta.
-It’s quick, and the texture is extra smooth!
+- Pasta with Cream Sauce – If you love creamy tomato pasta, try our simple cream sauce for pasta.
+It’s quick, rich, and extra smooth.

-15-Minute Creamy Tomato Pasta – The Best Tomato Cream Sauce Ever
+15-Minute Creamy Tomato Pasta with Tomato Paste & Cream

 Equipment